twome/pinguno/readme.md

 ## License: MIT

 **Non-legally-binding plain English**:
-> You can use Pinguno for anything (including commercial uses), as long as you don't remove Pinguno's MIT license from whatever copies you make of Pinguno (to preserve the original copyright/crediting and ensure copies don't have a different license assigned to them).
-You get no warranty, nor can you hold Pinguno's authors liable for anything Pinguno does.
-It's free, so if someone's charging you money for basically the same thing you're probably getting ripped off!
+> You can use Pinguno for anything (including commercial uses), as long as you don't remove Pinguno's MIT license from whatever copies you make of Pinguno (this ensures copies can't get a more restrictive license).
+You can't hold Pinguno's authors liable for anything Pinguno does.

 See 'LICENSE' file for full legally-binding details.